- Research Ship

 - 2017, 2018

 - Price from

-Summary : South Georgia adds another dimension to your Antarctic adventure.
+Summary : Enjoy all of the best Antarctic highlights in one voyage, with spectacular landing sites on the Falkland Island and encounters with black-browed albatrosses and rockhopper penguins.
+This voyage also included four days on South Georgia, one of the most beautiful places on Earth.
+South Georgia adds another dimension to your Antarctic adventure.
 This historic island offers superb photographic opportunities, vast king penguin colonies, fur and elephant seals, and the chance to follow in the wake of one of the great heroes of Antarctic exploration: Sir Ernest Shackleton, who is buried in Grytviken at the foot of South Georgia’s mountain range.
 On the Falkland Islands, spend time leisurely hiking to penguin rookeries and other unspoiled wildlife habitats, or perhaps stroll the village streets of Port Stanley.

 Activities : Birding, Child-Friendly, Culture, Hiking

 Embark the vessel in the afternoon and sail toward the Falkland Islands.

 As you sail toward the Falklands, keep an eye out for several species of albatrosses, storm petrels, shearwaters and diving petrels.
 The waters here are rich in krill, making them a favorite with local wildlife searching for food.

 Spend the whole day on the fascinating western side of the archipelago.
 Hike along the Shore of Carcass Island giving views of Magellanic and Gentoo-Penguins, as well as close encounters with water fowl, night herons and passerines.
 In addition, on Saunders you can observe four species of breeding penguins (Gentoo, King, Magellanic and Rockhopper), Black-browed Albatrosses and King Cormorants.